-- Program of Studies: Students must complete a minimum of 9 cu of graduate courses including at least one of:
+• Program of Studies: Students must complete a minimum of 9 cu of graduate courses including at least one of:

 - PHYS 812.3 Electromagnetic Theory

 - PHYS 873.3 Statistical Mechanics

 - PHYS 886.3 Relativistic Quantum Mechanics

-Ph.D. students cannot take PHYS 816.3, PHYS 883.3 and PHYS 811.3 as part of the minimum 9 cu.
+Ph.D. students cannot take PHYS 816.3 and PHYS 883.3 as part of the minimum 9 cu.
 Students who are required by the AC to take one or both of PHYS 816.3 and PHYS 883.3 as detailed above must complete a minimum of 12 cu or 15 cu, respectively.

 Qualifying Examination: The Oral Examination (defence) for the award of the Master's degree at the recognized universities may be accepted in lieu of the Qualifying Examination.
 The AC makes decision on whether full Qualifying Examination (as described in Section 4) is required at the meeting which should occur within the first months of registration in the program.
-Normally, it is will be the same AC meeting where the Electromagnetism and Quantum Mechanics qualifying requirements will be determined.
-At this meeting, student makes presentation on his M.Sc. thesis and answer questions from AC members.
-The questions should cover both M.Sc. thesis subject and general physics subjects.
-If AC is not satisfied with either component, the recommendation for a full Qualifying Examination should be made.
+Normally, it will be the same AC meeting where the Electromagnetism and Quantum Mechanics qualifying requirements will be determined.
+At this meeting, the student makes a presentation on his/her M.Sc. thesis and answers questions from the AC members.
+The questions should cover both the M.Sc. thesis subject and general physics subjects.
+If the AC is not satisfied with either component, the recommendation for a full Qualifying Examination should be made.

 - Comprehensive Exam: See Section 4.

 - Departmental Seminar: See Section 5.

-- Defense of Thesis: See Section 6.3.
+- Defence of Thesis: See Section 6.3.

 c) Requesting transfer from the M.Sc.
 Program to the Ph.
-D. program considered by the AC during Qualifying Examinations.
+D. program

+- Qualifying Requirements: M.Sc. students who wish to transfer to the Ph.D. program must complete at least 9 credit units before the transfer, have high academic standing and have successfully completed a Qualifying Examination.
+The student must discuss the transfer with the supervisor.
+Recommendation for transfer is then made by the student's supervisor and is considered by the AC during Qualifying Examinations.
 The AC will make the recommendation for transfer based on the results of the student's course work and the qualifying examination.
-The AC recommendation must be approved by the Graduate Chair and is submitted to CGSR for final approval.
-The qualifying exam must occur in time to allow the student to register in the Ph.D. program not later than two years after initial enrolment in the M.Sc. program.
+The AC recommendation must be approved by the Graduate Chair and is submitted to CGPS for final approval.
+The qualifying exam must occur in time to allow the student to register in the Ph.D. program not later than two years after initial enrolment in the M.Sc. program. - Program of Studies: Overall, the student must complete a total of at least 21 cu of approved graduate level courses.
+All students completing a Ph.D. program offered by the Department of Physics and Engineering Physics must have background knowledge in electromagnetic theory and quantum mechanics.
+He/she should take - PHYS 816.3 Electrodynamics - PHYS 883.3 Quantum Mechanics unless, at commencement of the M.Sc. program, the AC had waived the requirement to take PHYS 816.3 or PHYS 883.3 as detailed in Section 3.1.
+In this case, credit units are fulfilled by another graduate course as approved by the AC.